Chō Gekijōban Keroro Gunsō 2: Shinkai no Princess de Arimasu!: Chibi Kero: Secret of the Kero Ball!?

-In addition to the feature film, a CGI animated short is played entitled Chibi Kero: Secret of The Kero Ball!? (ちびケロ ケロボールの秘密!?, Chibi Kero: Kerobōru no Himitsu!?).

 A young Keroro tries to impress Pururu by showing off the Kero Ball, a ball borrowed by Giroro from his brother Garuru.
 While testing the buttons, he accidentally transports the 4 tadpoles inside the ball.
 To get out, they must win the pinball maze.

 In the outside world, a young blue tadpole Kululu picks up the ball and hears the cries of help.
 He makes a deal to free those trapped inside if he gets a plate of curry rice.

 A deal is a deal and with the Kero Ball, a plate of curry rice is produced for Kululu.
 Unfortunately, the plate grows bigger and bigger and bigger.
 It got so big, that Kululu was immersed in the curry.
 The yellow curry slowly transforms the blue Kululu into the "yellow devil" and as the film is about to fade into black, "Kukuku" is heard.